nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

-   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file.

+      Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   2. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.

       Expected: The most recent window size and location is retained.

-### Adding a new Person
+### Adding a new person

 1. Adding a person

-   1. Test case: `add n/John Doe p/91234567 e/johndoe@gmail.com cn/7 ha/123 Waterloo`<br>
+   1. Test case: `add n/John Doe p/91234567 e/johndoe@gmail.com cn/7 ha/123 Waterloo`

       Expected: New person is added with the given details.
 Details of the added person shown in the status message.

-   2. Test case: `add n/Jane Doe p/98765432 e/janedoe@gmail.com cn/8 ha/123 Toronto wa/456 Toronto qa/789 Toronto sh/2000-01-01 2000-02-02 kn/Mary Jane kp/12345678 ka/555 Montreal`<br>
+   2. Test case: `add n/Jane Doe p/98765432 e/janedoe@gmail.com cn/8 ha/123 Toronto wa/456 Toronto qa/789 Toronto sh/2000-01-01 2000-02-02 kn/Mary Jane kp/12345678 ka/555 Montreal`

       Expected: New person is added with the given details.
 Details of the added person shown in the status message.

-   3. Test case: `add n/John Doe cn/12`<br>
+   3. Test case: `add n/John Doe cn/12`

       Expected: No person will be added as not all mandatory details are given.
 Error details shown in the status message.
 Status bar remains the same.

-   4. Test case: `add` <br>
+   4. Test case: `add`

       Expected: No person will be added.
 Error details shown in the status message.
 Status bar remains the same.

-   5. Test case: `add INVALID_PREFIX/EXAMPLE`<br>
+   5. Test case: `add INVALID_PREFIX/EXAMPLE`

       Expected: No person will be added.
 Error details shown in the status message.
 Status bar remains the same.

-   6. Test case: `add VALID_PREFIX/INVALID_INPUT`<br>
+   6. Test case: `add VALID_PREFIX/INVALID_INPUT`

       Expected: No person will be added.
 Error details shown in the status message.
 Status bar remains the same.

 ### Editing a Person

 1. Editing a person while all persons are being shown

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-   2. Test case: `edit 1 n/John Doe`<br>
+   2. Test case: `edit 1 n/John Doe`

       Expected: First person in the list has their name edited to `John Doe`.
 Details of the edited field(s) are shown in the status message.

-   3. Test case: `edit 1 n/John Doe cn/12`<br>
+   3. Test case: `edit 1 n/John Doe cn/12`

       Expected: First person in the list has their name edited to `John Doe` and their case number edited to `12`.
 Details of the edited field(s) are shown in the status message.

-   4. Test case: `edit 1`<br>
+   4. Test case: `edit 1`

       Expected: No persons' contact details will be edited.
 Error details shown in the status message.
 Status bar remains the same.

-   5. Test case: `edit 1 INVALID_PREFIX/EXAMPLE`<br>
+   5. Test case: `edit 1 INVALID_PREFIX/EXAMPLE`

       Expected: No persons' contact details will be edited.
 Error details shown in the status message.
 Status bar remains the same.

-   6. Test case: `edit 1 VALID_PREFIX/INVALID_INPUT`<br>
+   6. Test case: `edit 1 VALID_PREFIX/INVALID_INPUT`

       Expected: No persons' contact details will be edited.
 Error details shown in the status message.
 Status bar remains the same.

 2. Editing a person while search results are being shown